nujaimah/nujaimah/README.md

 👋 Hi!

-I'm a computer engineering student in my final year at Toronto Metropolitan University.
-I have an interest in product management, design, and data anaylsis.
+I'm a current graduate student pursuing my Master of Engineering in Computer Engineering with an AI Concentration.
+I'm passionate about all things data, including data visualization, data science, and anayltics!

 Outside of school, I enjoy...
-* 🏀 Watching basketball (Go Raptors!)
+* 🏀 Watching basketball
 * 🎨 Landscape Painting
 * 📚 Reading

-📬Connect with Me📬
+* 🧶 Knitting

+📬 Connect with Me 📬
 * [LinkedIn](www.linkedin.com/in/nujaimah)